cloudflare/python-workers-examples/04-query-d1/README.md

 initialize the d1 database.

-Now, if you run `uv run pywrangler dev` within this directory, it should use the config in `wrangler.toml` to run the example.
+Now, if you run `uv run pywrangler dev` within this directory, it should use the config in `wrangler.jsonc` to run the example.

 You can also run `uv run pywrangler deploy` to deploy the example.